• Skip to primary navigation

 • Lightly salt and pepper the chicken pieces on both sides.

-• Watch the meat as it cooks, and you will be able to see a ring of white travel up from the edges of the chicken as it sautés.
-Once the ring of cooked chicken appears to have cooked about half-way, turn the chicken with tongs.
-If it is "stuck," don't force it.
+• Watch the meat as it cooks.
+A ring of white will travel up from the edges of the chicken as it sautés.
+Once the ring of cooked chicken appears to have cooked about halfway, turn the chicken with tongs.
+If it is “stuck,” don’t force it.
 The meat will release naturally once it has browned.

 • Wait another 30 seconds or so and try again.
-Make sure to keep adjusting the heat.
-You don't want a lot of popping, just a robust sizzle and hiss.
+Keep adjusting the heat.
+You don’t want a lot of popping, just a robust sizzle and hiss.

-• Turn the meat and cook until the internal temperature is 160 F. Cooking the second side will take slightly less time, but do check the temperature with an instant read thermometer.
-It is the only truly reliable, safe way to make sure the meat is cooked to a safe internal temperature.
+• Turn the meat and cook until the internal temperature is 160 F. Cooking the second side will take slightly less time, but do check the temperature with an instant-read thermometer.
+It is the only reliable way to ensure the meat is cooked to a safe internal temperature.

 • Remove from the heat and keep warm.
 Now it is time to build the pan sauce.